iMoonLab/DeepHypergraph/docs/source/tutorial/train.rst

 Training without Batch Data
 -----------------------------

-This template is suitable for models that do not require batch iteration like vertex classification on simple graph and hypergraph structures.
+This template is suitable for models that do not require batch iteration like vertex classification on graph and hypergraph structures.

 .. code-block:: python